term-world/traffic-circle-solution/README.md

 ## Branching `traffic-circle` content

+** Make sure to make a new branch for each sector of the `traffic-circle`, this will keep your work much more organized.

 Even when working collaboratively with others on a single project, you'll still need to `add`, `commit`, and `push` your work.
 However, there's a few additional steps that have to be taken to keep your group's workflow organized.

 Each repository has a `main` version of itself that represents exactly that, the "main" version of the repository.
 This is the version that is cloned whenever somebody runs a `git clone` command with that repository as its target, and the contents of `main` are what is pulled when somebody updates their local workspace's version of the repository with `git pull`.